game-works/SuperT/README.md

 This game is a second iteration (or should I say tentative) to make a simple game.
 The motivation was to improve my understanding of Qt/QGraphics framework.
 Some of the design ideas were copied from this great book: http://www.gameprogrammingpatterns.com/

-There is a ton of things to improve, ranging from design (maybe use composition in form of an ECS) and performance, there are some performance degradation when a lot of entities are displayed.
-Probably some bugs here and there too.
+There is a ton of things to improve, ranging from design (maybe use composition in form of an ECS) and performance.
+I've ended up using SIGNAL/SLOTS from Qt and that wasn't on my plans, I've wanted to avoid using much of the Meta object from Qt, but that simplifies a lot the message broking between classes.
+Maybe on a further iteration I'll change this to a custo publish/subscriber solution.

+Some performance degradation is happening when a lot of entities are displayed maybe this might be related to QGraphicsScene management, another oportunity is to build a custom scene management.

+Also there is certanly some bugs here and there too, feel free to hunt them!

 I hope this code is useful to other people as an educational tool for making applications in C++ and Qt.

 Some screens of the game: